Loading Modules From Models

 Trongate v2 lets you do this explicitly with $this->module().

 Heads up: This is an edge case.
-Most models won't need this.
-If you're just doing database queries, you can skip this page entirely.
+Most models won't need to load and use other modules.
+If you're just using using your model files for database queries, you can skip this page entirely.

 The Syntax